SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 Pros
 ++++

-* Runs in a real browser and supports JavaScript with all the quirks your end users see.
+* Runs in a real browser and supports Javascript

 Cons
 ++++

-* Obviously the `Internet Explorer Driver`_ will only work on Windows!
+* Obviously the InternetExplorerDriver will only work on Windows!
-* Comparatively slow (though still pretty snappy)
+* Comparatively slow (though still pretty snappy!)
-* XPath is not natively supported in most versions.
-Sizzle is injected automatically which is significantly slower than other browsers and slower when comparing to CSS selectors in the same browser.
-* CSS is not natively supported in versions 6 and 7.
-Sizzle is injected instead.
-* CSS selectors in IE 8 and 9 are native, but those browsers don't fully support CSS3

 Info
 ++++